Halloween Soul Cakes

 - Preheat the oven to 400 degrees F. Line two baking sheets with parchment paper.

 - Lightly flour a clean, flat surface and roll the dough out to 1/4-inch thickness.
 Cut into large rounds using a cookie or biscuit cutter.
 Mark a cross shape into the top of the cakes with a knife.
 Place the cakes onto the baking sheets.Gather the scraps together and roll again until all the dough has been cut into cakes.

 - Bake, one sheet at a time, for 12-15 minutes, or until the cake tops are lightly golden.
 Can be eaten warm or at room temperature.

 - Store in an airtight container for about a week.

 Check out all the wonderful Halloween dishes prepared by fellow Eat the World members and share with #eattheworld.
 Click here to find out how to join and have fun exploring a country a month in the kitchen with us!

-- AMY: Pan de Muerto (Mexican Day of the Dead Bread)
+- Pan de Muerto (Mexican Day of the Dead Bread) by Amy